Estonian Drone Defence Network – Fortisky

 Today we have:

-- a clear vision and a technical blueprint,
+- a clear vision and technical design,

 - 3D models and drawings,